 The ICFMC has a small group of dedicated staff members working to serve Iowa City and surrounding communities.

-Iowa native Barbara Vinograde loves working with volunteers who are just beginning their medical careers.
-When she’s not at FMC, you might find her enjoying her back yard with her sweet dog, Cooper.
-She loves the outdoors, especially the mountains and the desert.
-She enjoys reading, music, drinking coffee, and buying books at Prairie Lights.
+Iowa native Barbara Vinograde loves working with the staff, volunteers, and supporters of the Free Clinic.
+When she’s not at FMC, she enjoys the outdoors (especially the mountains and the desert), reading, music, and buying books at Prairie Lights.
 She has a background in music performance and loves listening to Beethoven.
 She has been a proud employee of FMC since 1992!

 - Barbara says, “I’ve always known the health care system in the United States was very flawed, and I wanted to work to make it better.
 I’m still working on that.”